 Flowering Time: Spring to Winter

 Description and uses:

-Native Cherry is a hemiparasite in its early stages of growth, attaching itself to the roots of older trees (particularly Eucalypts) to gain nutrients.
-It’s related to Quandongs too.
+Native Cherry is a graceful tree with fine, divided branches and branchlets.
+Like the related Quandong and the more distantly related Mistletoes, it is hemiparasite in its early stages of growth, attaching itself to the roots of older trees (particularly Eucalypts) to gain nutrients.

 The wood is particularly beautiful and is popular for woodwork.

 Download this page as a free pdf